Check IPL 2022 Updated Points Table, Orange Cap and Purple Cap

 The Purple Cap currently belongs to Yuzvendra Chahal, who has picked up 18 wickets from 7 matches so far.

-Delhi Capitals chinaman bowler Kuldeep Yadav continues to be in 2nd place with 13 wickets so far.
+Notably, SRH pacer T Natarajan moved to second place with three wickets against RCB.
+He now has 15 wickets to his name.

-CSK’s Dwayne Bravo – IPL’s leading wicket-taker – recently leaped over Sunrisers Hyderabad T. Natarajan into third place on the Purple Cap list.
-Bravo picked up 2/36 against Mumbai Indians and now has 12 wickets in 7 matches
+Delhi Capitals chinaman bowler Kuldeep Yadav is now in 3rdd place with 13 wickets so far